 The Suffolk, Suffolk

 What: For our money, The Suffolk might just be the ultimate seaside retreat.
 Barely a minute’s walk from the bracing Aldeburgh coast, George Pell’s delightful restaurant with rooms has everything you could possibly want for a little countryside retreat - cosy, comfortable rooms, bags of charm, and an exceptional restaurant that specialises in fish and seafood from local dayboats.
-You ever get fluffy dressing gowns that you can wear down to the beach for a morning dip in the sea.
+You even get fluffy dressing gowns that you can wear down to the beach for a morning dip in the sea.

 Where: 152 High Street, Aldeburgh, IP15 5AQ